Iran University of Medical Sciences • Journals

 Equity & inclusion

-• Request channels and verification steps
+• Request channels and verification

-• When silent (non-notified) corrections are appropriate
+• Silent corrections where appropriate

-• Coordination with indexers and ORCID records
+• Coordination with indexers and ORCID

 Accessibility & inclusive publishing